-We considered the original assumption of a 9% annual decrease in incidence rates as well as three scenarios based on those considered by the JVCI BCG subgroup:[12,13] these were a 3.9% decrease, a 1.9% decrease, and no change annual in incidence rates.
-We also estimated the annual decrease in incidence rates in the ethnic White UK born using two proxy measures.
+We considered the original assumption of a 9% annual decrease in incidence rates as well as three scenarios based on those considered by the JCVI BCG subgroup:[12,13] these were a 3.9% decrease, a 1.9% decrease, and no change annual in incidence rates.
+We also estimated the annual decrease in incidence rates in the ethnic White UK born using two proxy measures as data were not available.
 The first proxy measure was the annual change in notifications in England and Wales, which was estimated using data from Public Health England (PHE).
-The standard deviation (SD) of this measure was then calculated using the prop.test function in R.[18] The second proxy used was the annual decrease in the UK born age-specific incidence rates in the English population.
-These were calculated using notification data from the Enhanced Tuberculosis surveillance system (ETS) and the June Labour Force Survey.[10]
-Incidence rates (with SDs) were estimated using the epiR package.[19].
+The standard deviation (SD) of this measure was then calculated using the prop.test function in R.[17] The second proxy used was the annual decrease in the UK born age-specific incidence rates in the English population.
+These were calculated using notification data from the Enhanced TB surveillance system (ETS) and the June Labour Force Survey.[10]
+Incidence rates (with SDs) were estimated using the epiR package.[18]
 Uncertainty was incorporated by sampling from a normal distribution for both proxy measures.
-Data collection for the ETS began in 2000, we therefore estimated incidence rates between 1984 and 1999, and for the years between notifications surveys (1974-1977 and 1979-1892), using local regression for each sample fitted to the incidence rates published in [11], and our estimated incidence rates from 2000 on-wards.
+Data collection for the ETS began in 2000 and prior to this notification data was only available in years with notifications surveys (1973, 1978, and 1983).
+We therefore estimated incidence rates between 1984 and 1999, and for the years between notifications surveys (1974-1977 and 1979-1982), using locally estimated scatterplot smoothing (LEOSS) regression fitted to incidence rates published in [11] and the estimated incidence rates from 2000 on-wards.
+LOESS is a local regression method that combines multiple regression models in a k-nearest neighbours meta-model.[19]
+This approach allows nonlinear trends to be fitted to using a series of linear models.
 For years prior to 1973 the annual decreases were assumed to be the mean of the previous 3 years of data.
 For both proxy measures the annual decreases in incidence rates post 2016 were assumed to be the average of the estimates in 2013, 2014, and 2015.

 Statistical analysis

 For each scenario, we ran the model until 2028 with 10,000 parameter samples.
-We tested the difference between scenarios using the Mann-Whitney test for both the number of vaccines needed to prevent a single case in 15 years after vaccination for a cohort aged 13-14 years old at vaccination and the total number of additional notifications caused by ending the BCG schools’ scheme.
+We tested the difference between scenarios using the Mann-Whitney test for both the number of vaccines needed to prevent a single case in 15 years after vaccination for a cohort aged 13-14 years old at vaccination and the total number of additional notifications caused by ending the BCG schools scheme.
 As in [11] a 15 year time horizon was used with 5 year intervals.
 The year closest to the year of the change in vaccination policy (2005), which had model estimates, was used as the baseline.

 Patient and public involvement

-We did not involve patients or the public in this study.
+We did not involve patients or the public in the design or planning of this study.

 Results